keesey/phylopic-api-docs/README.md

 ## Running the tests

-To test the `openapi.yaml` is valid, run:
+To test that `openapi.yaml` is valid, run:

 ```sh
 yarn test